AfroLatino/aws-bootcamp-cruddur/journal/week8.md

 When a distribution is disabled, you can delete it.
 To delete a distribution, you must use the --if-match option to provide the distribution's ETag.
 To get the ETag, use the get-distribution or get-distribution-config command.

+To get a CloudFront distribution

+The following example gets the CloudFront distribution with the ID EDFDVBD6EXAMPLE, including its ETag.
+The distribution ID is returned in the create-distribution and list-distributions commands.

+aws cloudfront get-distribution --id EDFDVBD6EXAMPLE

+Then delete the distribution using the command below:

 aws cloudfront delete-distribution \
     --id EDFDVBD6EXAMPLE \
     --if-match E2QWRUHEXAMPLE